fmaussion/fmaussion.github.io/posts/iceland_trek/02_day.md

     <a href="/images/blog/iceland/d2_wakeup.JPG" >
     <img src="/images/blog/iceland/d2_wakeup.JPG" alt="Image missing" width="100%" />
     </a>
-    <figcaption>The ridge towards Blátindur summit.
+    <figcaption>On the way to Blátindur summit.
 We pitched our tent
-    not far from here.</figcaption>
+    on the ridge behind Conni.</figcaption>
 </figure>

 Other than that we feel recovered and a grey-blueish weather promises good